wunused/site/content/posts/2023-05-12-divergent-representations.md

 I followed this line of work on divergent representations by submitting a paper to the Workshop on Offensive Security (WOOT) '23, co-located with the IEEE Symposium on Security and Privacy (Oakland).
-In the paper, we describe divergent representations, show how one allows for the exploitation of SQLite CVE-2022-35737, and show that divergent representations occur with regular frequency.
+In the paper, we describe divergent representations, show how a divergent representation enables the exploitation of SQLite CVE-2022-35737, and show that divergent representations occur with regular frequency.
 The paper was accepted, and I will present the work later this month.